bradwascher/iebaseline-ma/README.md

 These calculations were then used in an [article](https://www.insideelections.com/news/article/oregon-redistricting-mostly-good-news-for-democrats) analyzing the electoral competitiveness of Oregon's congressional map.

-More broadly, this workflow is the core of Inside Elections's data projects: the process demonsrated here is repeated for all 50 states (and all 435 congressional districts).
+More broadly, this workflow is the core of Inside Elections's data projects: the process demonstrated here is repeated for all 50 states (and all 435 congressional districts).

 ### Data Sources
 [U.S. Census Bureau](https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2020&layergroup=Blocks+%282020%29)